 However, UX expands to other areas as well, including products and services; it’s not just for technology.

-User Experience Design (you guess it – UXD)
+User Experience Design (you guessed it – UXD)

 User Experience Design – abbreviated as “UXD”— describes a way to design an experience to increase engagement.